gladiatorplus/ffmpeg_study/README.md

 # ffmpeg_study
-ffmpeg source debugging, including only ffplay source debugging for linux
+ffmpeg source debugging, including only ffplay source debugging in vscode for linux